University of Michigan Library

 Front-end Developer

-Years of previous user research showed that undergraduate students struggled to onboard to Library Search, a significant barrier to student success.
+On top of that, years of previous user research has shown that undergraduate students struggle to onboard to Library Search, a significant barrier to student success.

 "I wish it was more beginner-friendly and could better guide new users as to what to do.
 Once I was taught the tips and tricks, it was easy to use, and I wish I had known about it sooner."